rhettg/BlueOx/README.md

 logging module, have globally accessible contexts so you don't have to pass anything around to have access to all the heirarchical goodness.

-Since you'll likely want to have a context per web request, it's difficult o work around tornado's async machinery to make that work well.
+Since you'll likely want to have a context per web request, special care must be taken to work around tornado's async machinery.
+Fear not, batteries
-Fear not, batteries included: `blueox.tornado_utils`
+included: `blueox.tornado_utils`

 The most straightfoward way to integrate BlueOx into a tornado application requires two things:

-  1. Allow BlueOx to monkey patch async tooling (tornado.gen primarily)
+  1. Include `blueox.tornado_utils.BlueOxRequestHandlerMixin` to create a context for each request
-  1. Use or re-implement the provided base request handler `blueox.tornado_utils.SampleRequestHandler`
+  1. Use or re-implement the provided base request handler `blueox.tornado_utils.SampleRequestHandler` This puts helpful data into your context, like URI, method and the like.

-To install the monkey patching, add the line:

-    blueox.tornado_utils.install()

-This must be executed BEFORE any of your RequestHandlers are imported.

-This is required if you are using `@web.asynchronous` and `@gen.engine`.
-If you are manually managing callbacks (which you probably shouldn't be), you'll need manually recall the BlueOx context with `self.blueox.start()`
+  1. If using coroutines, (tornado.gen) you'll need to use `blueox.tornado_utils.coroutine` which is wrapper that supports context switching.

 If you are using the `autoreload` module for tornado, you should also add a call to `shutdown()` as a reload hook to avoid leaking file descriptors.

 See `tests/tornado_app.py` for an example of all this.

-If you have your own base request handlers you'll likely want to reimplement based on the one provided rather than trying to use inheritance.
-This will also make it really clear what you are including in your top-level event and allow you to name it whatever you want.

 ### Django Integration